nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 I noted that a `SymbolSet` did not actually contain an `std::set<Symbol>`.
-This wasn't surprising since we don't want to put the full `Symbol` objects into the set.
+This wasn't surprising since we don't want to put the full `semantics::Symbol` objects into the set.
 Ideally, we would be able to create an `std::set<Symbol &>` (a set of C++ references to symbols).
 But C++ doesn't support sets that contain references.
 This limitation is part of the rationale for the f18 implementation of type `common::Reference`, which is defined in .../lib/common/reference.h.

-`SymbolRef`, the specialization of the template `common::Reference` for `Symbol`, is declared in the file .../lib/semantics/symbol.h:
+`SymbolRef`, the specialization of the template `common::Reference` for `semantics::Symbol`, is declared in the file .../lib/semantics/symbol.h:

 ```C++
   using SymbolRef = common::Reference<const Symbol>;